CareyLabVT/LabDocuments/docs/LabCommunityStatement.md

 * Promoting innovative practices of open science: to enable greater participation in freshwater science, we use and develop open-source software, publish all of our data shortly after collection, and are constantly evolving our practices to ensure accessibility and reproducibility of our data and analyses

-* Creating educational modules: we develop, assess, and disseminate hands-on, active learning teaching materials to improve the representation of students in STEM.
+* Creating educational modules: we develop, assess, and disseminate hands-on, active learning teaching materials to enhance STEM education.
 We use assessment data to constantly revise our teaching modules and methods to improve their accessibility for a wide range of students

 ## Attribution